 Meet the Cardrona Parks Squad snowboard coaches!
-Our snowboard coaching team is made up of highly qualified instructors & former pro snowboarders who’re passing on their skills to the next generation.
+Our snowboard coaching team is made up of highly qualified & former pro snowboarders who’re passing on their skills to the next generation.

 Mitch is from Wanaka.
 He is always stoked to go snowboarding (especially big backcountry powder lines) & also loves hunting, fishing & boxing.
 Mitch’s dream snowboarding destination is Alaska.
 Manny Pacquiao inspires him because he made something from nothing; he’s a hard worker & is dedicated to his craft.
 Mitch’s most memorable snowboarding moment is winning gold in the halfpipe at the 2007 Burton Open.